 What is an ATS and How to Optimize Your Resume to Pass ATS Scans?

-- Use a keyword not more than two or three times in your resume, considering the placement and appropriate sections.
+- Use a keyword not more than 2 or 3 times in your resume.

 - Do not “keyword stuff” your resume as it will be red-flagged by the ATS.